Portland-Bit-Devs/Portland.BitDevs/meetings/24_09_24/README.md

 ### Requests

-- A guest speaker for September 28 2024
+- A guest speaker for October 22 2024
 - Artist / Graphic designer to help with branding and web applications.
 - Continue to improve the Portland BitDevs web experience.